MagicNT/Mul-TTT-MATLAB/README.md

-# N-Dimensional TicTacToe on MATLAB
+# Multi-Dimensional TicTacToe on MATLAB

 ## About